Apostolique/apos-docs/docs/design-choices.md

 ## Markdown

 * The markdown should be readable by itself from GitHub.
-This means that links should work in the context of the repository and be rewritten for the static site.
+This means that links must work in the context of the repository and be rewritten for the static site.
-* Custom markdown syntax should be minimized.
+* Avoid custom markdown syntax unless absolutely necessary.
-* Pages that have multiple headings should have a table of content.
+* Pages that have multiple headings will have a table of content generated.
-* Each page in the generated site should include an edit link that points to the same page in the GitHub repository.
+* Each page in the generated site will include an edit link that points to the same page in the GitHub repository.

+## Images

+* Support jpg, png, gif
+* Links to images must work in the context of the repository and be rewritten for the static site.

 ## Routing